-Enable the returning of stale answers when the nameservers for the zone are not answering.
-This is off by default, but can be enabled/disabled via rndc serve-stale on and rndc serve-stale off, which override the named.conf setting. rndc serve-stale reset restores the setting to the one specified in named.conf.
-Note that reloading or reconfiguring named will not re-enable serving of stale records if they have been disabled via rndc.
+Enable the returning of "stale" cached answers when the nameservers for a zone are not answering.
+The default is not to return stale answers.

+Stale answers can also be enabled or disabled at runtime via rndc serve-stale on or rndc serve-stale off; these override the configured setting. rndc serve-stale reset restores the setting to the one specified in named.conf.
+Note that if stale answers have been disabled by rndc, then they cannot be re-enabled by reloading or reconfiguring named; they must be re-enabled with rndc serve-stale on, or the server must be restarted.